Curriculum Rationale in: Mathematics

 - Students continue to build on their basic skills every fortnight and are introduced to a Higher, Intermediate or Foundation Pathway.

 - In Year 10/11, students follow either a Foundation or Higher Pathway.
-Currently, at Higher, we follow Edexcel and at Foundation, the students follow OCR.
+The students follow the Edexcel exam board.

 - Both exam boards set 3 papers: 2 calculator and one non-calculator.